Thousands of Foursquare Students Ready to Change Their World

 Imagine 3,500 students from 16 countries and across the United States; imagine cross-country road trips, thousands of backpacks, Christian bands and Holy-Spirit anointed speakers all converging with those students in Anaheim, Calif., for one of the most impacting events ever in The Foursquare Church.

-The Foursquare NextGen Summit ’07, a three-day event convening over New Year’s Eve weekend, offered students the opportunity to redefine their legacy, in light of society’s unfavorable characterization of their generation.
-Leaders of The Foursquare Church communicated clearly that there are people who believe in the next generation and recognize that these students can change their world as they are empowered by the Holy Spirit.
-The event gave these young leaders the opportunity to rewrite what history might otherwise have said about them.
+The Foursquare NextGen Summit ’07, a three-day event convening over New Year’s Eve weekend, offered students the opportunity to redefine their legacy in light of society’s unfavorable characterization of their generation.
+Leaders of The Foursquare Church communicated clearly that there are people who believe in the next generation and recognize that these students can change their world as the Holy Spirit empowers them.
+The event allowed these young leaders to rewrite what history might otherwise have said about them.

-During the Foursquare NextGen Summit ’07, hosted by Foursquare NextGen national director James Craft and E!
-News correspondent Jason Kennedy, hundreds of lives were transformed.
-According to student response following the event, 499 people accepted Jesus Christ as personal savior, 520 were baptized with the Holy Spirit and 741 students acknowledged a call to ministry.
-Prayer leading up to the event, extraordinary planning with purpose and a focus on cultural relevancy all contributed to the life-changing decisions that were made.
+Hundreds of lives were transformed during the Foursquare NextGen Summit ’07, hosted by Foursquare NextGen national director James Craft and E!
+News correspondent Jason Kennedy.
+According to student responses following the event, 499 people accepted Jesus Christ as their personal savior, 520 were baptized with the Holy Spirit and 741 students acknowledged a call to ministry.
+Prayer leading up to the event, extraordinary planning with purpose, and a focus on cultural relevancy all contributed to the life-changing decisions.

-“The world will be forever changed by the people here this weekend,” Matthew Barnett, pastor of Angelus Temple and director of the Dream Center in Los Angeles told attendees.
+“The world will be forever changed by the people here this weekend,” Matthew Barnett, pastor of Angelus Temple and director of the Dream Center in Los Angeles, told attendees.
 “Imagine… what if the young woman who’s going to be the next Mother Teresa is sitting in here tonight?”
-Various speakers spoke of the need to embrace orphans, to stop human trafficking and to fight poverty—all in the name of Jesus Christ.
+Various speakers spoke of the need to embrace orphans, stop human trafficking, and fight poverty – all in the name of Jesus Christ.

-In much the same way as Jesus did during His earthly ministry, the students were encouraged to respond practically to pressing needs of their generation.
-“The gospel has to be more than fire insurance,” said relationship expert Lakita Garth as she challenged an arena full of students to offer the world the strongest testimony possible—their faith in action.
+In much the same way as Jesus did during His earthly ministry, the students were encouraged to respond practically to the pressing needs of their generation.
+“The gospel has to be more than fire insurance,” said relationship expert Lakita Garth as she challenged an arena full of students to offer the world the strongest testimony possible – their faith in action.

-Donald Miller told the students that every person has a distinct story to tell with his or her life.
-He said each person can change the world simply by allowing God to use the events—and even the pain—of his or her life to affect others.
+Donald Miller told the students that every person has a distinct story to tell about his or her life.
+He said each person could change the world simply by allowing God to use his or her life’s events – and even the pain – to affect others.